abap2UI5/docs/docs/resources/who_uses.md

 <br>

 _Ready to share your project?
-Feel free to extend this page directy or just reach out to us at <contact@abap2UI5.org>.
-We’re excited to see what you’re working on!_
+Feel free to extend this list directy or just reach out to us at <contact@abap2UI5.org>.
+We’re excited to hear what you’re working on!_

 Thank you for being a part of the abap2UI5 community! ❤️